atilaneves/unit-threaded/README.md

 under which tested code output is turned back on, as well as special writelnUt debug messages.
-7. Ability to temporarily hide tests from being run by default whilst stil being able to run them
+7. Ability to temporarily hide tests from being run by default whilst still being able to run them

 Quick start with dub
 ----------------------